chaaland/chaaland.github.io/_drafts/2020-03-30-regression-trees-from-numpy.md

 The `predict` method loops over every row of the data and performs a prediction.
 The prediction for a single sample is done by recursively advancing nodes down the tree based on the feature value of the data and each node's `split_id` and `split_value`.
 The recursion stops when a leaf node is reached, indicated by the presence of a float `_value` attribute of the node.

-The python code below implements the algorithm outlined
+The python code below implements the algorithm outlined.

 {%highlight python %}
 def predict(self, X: np.ndarray):